STRIDES/NIHCloudLabAzure/docs/auto-shutdown-instance.md

         - This is built into each virtual machine and gives you the ability to set a shutdown time, timezone, and notification options.

 2. [Start/Stop VMs - Azure Automation](#startstop-vms---azure-automation)
-        - This is a solution based on Azure Automation and gives you more flex
+        - This is a solution based on Azure Automation and gives you more flexibility.

 ### Auto-Shutdown:<a name="AS"></a>